MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Framework

-Weakly supervised text classification problems can be initially approached by getting document representations and class representations using a pre-trained language model.
-Both \cite{aharoni2020unsupervised} and \cite{wang2020x} find that using a simple and weighted average of contextualized word representations is effective for preserving the domain information of documents and hence clustering text representations.
-X-Class \cite{wang2020x} computes these weights by first estimating class representations through a harmonic mean of the $T$ static word representations \cite{Ethayarajh2019HowCA} closest to the class name surface text.
+\paragraph{Class Representations.} Weakly supervised text classification problems can be initially approached by getting class representations using a pre-trained language model.
+Previous works \cite{aharoni2020unsupervised, wang2020x} find that using a simple and weighted average of contextualized word representations is effective for preserving the domain information of documents and hence effective for clustering relevant documents in each class.
+For instance, X-Class \cite{wang2020x} estimates class representations by a harmonic mean of the $T$ static word representations \cite{Ethayarajh2019HowCA} closest to the class surface name.